 There are a few things to keep in mind if you want to make contributions to your partner's super:

-- If you haven’t already, you may wish to consolidate your super accounts, based on your personal circumstances.
-Not only will this save you money on fees, but it will also make managing your and your partner’s super funds much easier, as you’ll only have two accounts to look after.
+- If you haven't already, you may wish to consolidate your super accounts, based on your personal circumstances.
+Not only will this save you money on fees, but it will also make managing your and your partner's super funds much easier, as you'll only have two accounts to look after.
 Note, when you're consolidating, make sure you and your partner look through each of your super accounts and compare them to ensure you're choosing the best one for you, considering things such as fees and insurance(s).
 And if you are wanting to do a contribution split to your spouse from your existing accounts, this will need to be done before consolidation.

 - Sit down with your partner and look at your finances together to figure out your superannuation goals.
 Ensure you're making spouse contributions that will help meet your shared target and cover both of your expenses throughout retirement.